photo1 for Metallurgical and Materials Engineering, B.S.

 BEN SUSLAVICH | AURORA, MN | CLASS OF 2019

-photo2 for Metallurgical and Materials Engineering
+photo2 for Metallurgical and Materials Engineering, B.S.

 WHAT CAN YOU DO WITH YOUR DEGREE?